raeldev/mql5-signals-data-crawler/README.md

 - Add Python container in docker-compose
 - Get Risks Data
 - Get login protected data like Trading History
+- Add Telemetry
+- Separete project in Crawler and Normalizer

 _I'm not a python expert and I do it to learn._